 To acquire correctly cooked meat, we need to know when it is done and thus when to turn off the oven or stove.
 And having a particular cooking thermometer makes things a lot easier.
 But what happens if we don’t?

 How can you tell when the chicken is done?
 And when should you stop frying it?
-How can you avoid having either an overfried or underfried piece of chicken?
+How can you avoid having either an over-fried or underfired piece of chicken?

 Today, you’ll learn a few cooking secrets that will help you cook like a pro!
-Furthermore, we will tell you how long to fry chicken for such that the meat is moist and tender on the inside and crispy on the exterior.
+Furthermore, we will tell you how long to fry chicken so the meat is moist, tender, and crispy on the exterior.

 If the temperature in the friend chicken has already hit 165 degrees Fahrenheit, 75 Celsius degrees, the rest of the bird is almost certainly done!

 By the way, if you’re cooking an entire bird, this method works extremely well.

 But what if you don’t cook meat very often, or if you don’t have a meat thermometer at home and can’t run out and get one right now?

 In such a case, you can use one of the different methods of determining whether your chicken is ready.

 However, we strongly advise you to purchase that thermometer!
 It’s not expensive, and it doesn’t take up much space in your kitchen drawer, but the benefit it provides is undeniably substantial for cooking!

 How do you tell if fried chicken is done without using a thermometer